Family Based Immigration

 Naturalization (U.S. Citizenship)

 Without being born to a United States Citizen or in the United States, citizenship is only directly available to those who have been Lawful Permanent Residents (Green Card Holders).
 Those who have held a Green Card for 5 years are eligible to naturalize.
 Green Card holders who obtained their residency through marriage must only wait 3 years to naturalize.

 If you are or have ever been unlawfully present in the United States, you may have a bar of admissibility on your immigration record.
 It is imperative that you seek the advice of an experienced immigration attorney prior to entering or leaving the country.
 You may be eligible to waive your inadmissibility to either remain or reenter the United States.

 This type of waiver exists to permit those who have left the United States and have a bar to admissibility to reenter.
-In order to do so, the foreign national must prove that a U.S. citizen child, parent, or spouse would suffer extreme hardship if they were not permitted to reenter the United States.
-Our experienced attorneys have handled hundreds of these cases.
+In order to do so, the foreign national must prove that a U.S. citizen parent or spouse would suffer extreme hardship if they were not permitted to reenter the United States.
+Ms. Cueva has handled hundreds of these cases.